jdimauro/witch-lights/notes/2018-05-01 work diary - progress timing test animation.md

 The frame rate is *much* faster than I thought.
 That's good.
 It can also be adjusted with an `UpdateInterval` variable, so that's also good.

+I'll go into the cause of the crash at a later date, because it's going to affect my strategy and approach to the whole thing.
+But for now I'm happy with this progress.